carlobaratto/where-are-you/README.md

 **Self-hosting:**
 WhereAreYou is a self-hosted software, which means you can host data on your machine.
-This guarantees you complete control of your data and prevents the collection of personal data from part of third parties.
+This guarantees you complete control of your data and prevents the collection of personal data from third parties.
-**No account to register:**
+**No account needed:**
 you don't have to register an account to use WhereAreYou.
-You can simply download the app and configure the API address to start sharing your location.
+You can simply download the app and configure the API address to start sharing your location with friends.

 ## How it works
 1. Download and install WhereAreYou on your phone.
-2. Configure self-hosted software on your machine, just upload the api_position.php (located at /lib/PHPAPI directory) file taking care to edit the KEY API (default is IDDKFA).
+2. Configure self-hosted software on your machine, just upload the api_position.php (located at /lib/PHPAPI directory) file taking care to edit the User APIKEY and Admin APIKEY(default is IDDKFA and LMFAO),
-3. Set up the app in your mobile by entering the API URL, your nickname and the KEY API set first.
+3. Set up the app on your mobile phone by entering the API URL, your nickname and the KEY API set first,
-4. Start sharing your location with anyone have the API_URL and API_KEY.
+4. Start sharing your location with anyone have the API_URL and API_KEY,
 5. Use the control panel to control your location and turn on/off sharing.

 WhereAreYou is a free and secure software that allows you to share your location with friends and family in real time.
 You will not have to pay a monthly or annual rate to use the app, and it is easy to use,